 Take a Time Audit

 Once you start working with your current season, you can more easily see what’s weighing you down, holding you back, or sucking up all your valuable time.

 Let’s face it we can’t have it all …. all at the same time.
-So, we need to make some choices on where we spend our time.
-Taking a time audit is extremely helpful in allowing us to get a full picture on how much time we really spend in the different areas of our lives.
+So, we need to make some choices about where we spend our time.
+Taking a time audit is extremely helpful in allowing us to get a full picture of how much time we really spend in the different areas of our lives.

 Strip Off What You Don’t Need

 Now that you see where your time’s going, it’s time to make those tweaks I mentioned earlier.